Launch your small business

 Experiential Training in Entrepreneurship

-12 months of support and mentorship delivered through the EBV Technical Assistance Program (EBV-TAP), a robust, comprehensive network of mentors, resources and national partnerships.
+Participants receive 12 months of ongoing support delivered through the EBV Technical Assistance Program, a robust, comprehensive network of mentors, resources and national partners.

 In service to those who have served

-The EBV Program, founded in 2007 at the Whitman School of Management at Syracuse University (SU), is operated by SU’s Institute for Veterans and Military Families (IVMF).
-To date, more than 1,600 veterans from across the nation have graduated from the EBV, which has spurred the creation of over 200 new veteran-owned businesses.
+The EBV Program, founded in 2007 at the Whitman School of Management at Syracuse University (SU), is operated by SU’s D’Aniello Institute for Veterans and Military Families (IVMF).
+To date, more than 2,200 veterans from across the nation have graduated from the EBV, which has spurred the creation of hundreds of new veteran-owned businesses.

 The IVMF is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.
 Through its focus on veteran-facing programming, research and policy, employment and employer support, and community engagement, the institute provides in-depth analysis of the challenges facing the veteran community, captures best practices and serves as a forum to facilitate new partnerships and strong relationships between the individuals and organizations committed to making a difference for veterans and military families.